 Portland is not just a good walking city, but a fabulous hiking city; one of the best in the world.
 No other city in the U.S. has such a large forested park within the city limits, and very few other cities have such magnificent native trees within walking distance of the breweries and coffee shops of the center city.

 Our two urban hiking tours start in or near the center of the city.
-Our morning tour starts at a coffee shop in NW Portland, accessible by city bus; our afternoon tour starts near Powell’s Books at the western edge of SW Portland, passing through a neighborhood nestled into the slope of the Tualatin Mountains.
+Our morning tour starts at a coffee shop in NW Portland, accessible by city bus; our afternoon tour starts in Goose Hollow at the western edge of downtown Portland, passing through a neighborhood nestled into the slope of the Tualatin Mountains.
 Both tours end in a different location than they began, but both are within a few steps of transit.
 3-4 hours, $50

 Being in Forest Park is to be immersed in a sense of both vitality and stasis, this fluid place that exists both in and out of time.
 In the forest — within a minute or two of leaving a city street — you can forget, or ignore, or wonder at the fact that you are still in a city.
 Signs of civilization drop away, only occasionally encountered (on cloudy weekdays) by runners and dog walkers and the few times the pathways cross busy city streets.